The U.S. Department of Agriculture (USDA) Rural Development is seeking applications to support businesses and help create jobs in rural Oregon.

 The application deadline is Mach 29, 2019.
 In Oregon, applications should be submitted to:

 USDA Rural Development

-Prior to developing an application, interested applicants are encouraged to contact our office to discuss the proposed project and application requirements with Brandon Doyle, Business and Cooperative Programs Specialist, (541) 699-3189.
+Prior to developing an application, interested applicants are encouraged to contact a local Business and Cooperative Specialist to discuss the proposed project and application requirements.